 Northern Italy’s iconic terroir, from the DOC wines of vine-covered hills to truffles, pasta fresca and balsamic vinegar

-Days 1–3: Arrive Milan, explore Leonardo’s city, including his Last Supper, manuscripts in the Ambrosiana and the Brera’s masterpieces.
+Days 1–3: Arrive Milan, explore Leonardo’s city, including his Last Supper.

 Days 4–7: From Mantua, survey the small but splendid northern courts, from Mantegna and Giulio Romano’s frescoes, to Parmigianino in Fontanellato and elegant Ferrara.

 Days 8–10: Travel to hilltop Urbino in the green heart of Le Marche.
-Examine Piero della Francesca’s most famous works; discover tiny San Marino and Gradara, one of Italy’s most beautiful towns.
+Examine Piero della Francesca’s most famous works; discover tiny San Marino and Gradara.

-The tour begins at our hotel in Milan, and concludes after breakfast in our hotel in Bologna.
-Emirates offers flights into Milan and out of Bologna for this tour.
+The tour begins at our hotel in Milan and ends in our hotel in Bologna.
+Emirates offers flights into Milan and out of Bologna from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.